RULES AND REGULATIONS

 - IYMC takes no responsibility for videos that have permissions set to limit viewership or are published through any other video sharing platform (vimeo, etc).
 Ensure that your video is viewable by a third party, even if you choose to make them unlisted.
 Record your selection as many times as you like.
 Ensure that you have permission to perform a selection if your work is not in public domain.

 - Recordings must consist of uninterrupted video footage of the participant/group, preferably from a single camera angle with coverage of the performer’s full or upper body at all times.
-No splicing of video (editing a video by putting different video takes together).
+No video splicing (editing a video by putting different video takes together).
 In case of ensembles and large groups such as choirs, bands, or orchestras, the entire group must be visible at some point in the video including all accompaniment instruments/performers.
 Some visual editing is permitted particularly in the large groups, jazz combo, world music and other categories where different camera angles may be put together.
 Some videos may also contain drop-in photo images as is suitable for your genre.

 - Virtual choir, orchestra and band competitions: Simply submit your link to your virtual music performance compilation (typically an edited, multi-image video product).